-Q3 was less aggressively risk-on than the first half of the year, however, risk assets are still solidly up and to the right ytd.
+Q3 was less aggressively risk-on than the first half of the year, however, risk assets are still solidly up and to the right YTD.
 As I have been commenting over the past year, upward is the path of least resistance for risk assets given supportive economic and market conditions.
-Conditions don’t need to be perfect (they never are), just relatively better than worse and good enough.
+Conditions don’t need to be perfect (they rarely are), just relatively better than worse and good enough.

 Heading into Q4, our baseline expectation is a continuation and more of the same.
 But several risks could upend expectations including high inflation, weak economic activity, and disorder in China (not to mention any number of unforeseen macro shocks).
 Although we do not know for certain what to expect, we can and will maintain careful vigilance and adjust as conditions change.